nsmirosh/concentrate/README.md

 # Concentrate.py
 A simple Python script to block all distracting websites and also Telegram.
 Currently only supports `MacOS`

+## To add your own websites to block:
+- Simply modify the `websites` array within the `concentrate.py` script by adding the websites you want to block.

 ### To run
 - Install [python3]([https://markdownlivepreview.com/](https://www.python.org/downloads/macos/)).